Public API · MCP Server · Watchlist + Alerts + EDGAR

 Caching & freshness

-Responses are recomputed by our proprietary algorithm and cached server-side for 60 seconds.
-Polling faster than once a minute returns the cached payload; once a minute is the sweet spot for live use.
+Watchlist is recomputed by our proprietary algorithm on 5-minute wall-clock boundaries (15:30 / 15:35 / 15:40 …) and cached server-side for the full 5-min window.
+Polling faster than every 5 minutes returns the same cached payload; once per 5-min bucket is the sweet spot for current consumption.

 Rate limits